cloakware-ctf/rhme3-writeups/unauthorized/notes.md

+## Unauthorized
+Let's do something simple.
+This media unit has a Wifi access point and looks like remote access is possible.
+But only if you know the right password.

+## Initial Work
 The python (garbage) scripts are doing pretty good right now.

 I setup an idb starting with the hex file and auto-analysis disabled.